sendgrid/sendgrid-php/README.md

 }
 ```

-Then at the top of your script require the autoloader:
+Then at the top of your PHP script require the autoloader:

 ```bash
 require 'vendor/autoload.php';
 ```

-### Install from source
+#### Alternative: Install source

-To install from source code:
+If you don't want to use Composer, you can install from source.

 ```bash
 git clone https://github.com/Mashape/unirest-php.git